-Ischemia is a flow (and or reduced flow (and or reduced flow or blood flow and oxygen to the heart muscle.
-When damage or death to part of the heart muscle occurs due to ischemia, it's called a heart attack, or myocardial infarction (MI).
+flow (and thus oxygen) is restricted or reduced in a part of the body.
+Cardiac ischemia is decreased blood flow and oxygen to the heart muscle.
+When damage or death to part of the heart muscle occurs due to ischemia. it's called a heart attack, or myocardial infarction (MI).